HarryBeadle/speedcrunch/README.md

+# SpeedCrunch (Engineering Fork)

+This is a fork of the SpeedCrunch calculator with some personal additions to make the calculator more useful in my daily engineering (student) workflow.
+A list of additions follows.

+ - SI unit prefixes (M, k, m, u, etc.) as well as exponents when in Engineering result display mode.
+ - (Planned) Alt-key hides and shows the menubar.
+ - (Planned) SI unit prefixes as default varibles (so typing 150u evaluates as 150e(-6)).

 # SpeedCrunch
 SpeedCrunch is a high-precision scientific calculator.
 It features a syntax-highlighted scrollable display and is designed to be fully used via keyboard.
 Some distinctive